 17 Unique Things to do in Dawson City, Yukon

 Dawson City is one of my absolute favorite towns in the entire world.
 I’ve been lucky enough to visit many times, when I lived in Skagway and when I lived in Fairbanks.
-I’ve also had the chance to visit since then while updating the Milepost.
+I’ve also had the chance to visit since then while updating the Milepost as well as with guests on tours.
 Dawson is in Canada’s stunning Yukon Territory north of British Columbia and east of Alaska.

 Combine the location with extensive history and culture and friendly locals and lots of quirky and unique things to do, it’s impossible not to love Dawson City.
 It is well set up for visitors, but doesn’t feel crowded.
 There are so many interesting things to do in Dawson City, from learning about the Klondike Gold Rush to exploring First Nations Culture to hiking the wild beauty of Tombstone Territorial Park.